Great news! Knox College is once again included as one of the top colleges in the United States in The Prince...

 Panelist and Panel Organizer, “I Got It!”: Primary Source Analysis and Formative Assessment in an Introductory-Level Classroom,” for the panel “What Are We Learning?: Innovative Assessments and Student Learning in College-Level History Classes.”
 Co-sponsored by the Teaching Division.
 American Historical Association annual meeting, Chicago, Illinois, January 3-6, 2019.

-Chair and commenter, "Seven Weddings and a Funeral: Life, Death, Ritual, and Meaning in the Early Republic," Society for Historians of the Early American Republic annual meeting, July 19-22, 2018.
+Chair, "Seven Weddings and a Funeral: Life, Death, Ritual, and Meaning in the Early Republic," Society for Historians of the Early American Republic annual meeting, July 19-22, 2018.

 Campus & Community Involvement